Dakalanka/enterprise-branch-network-lab/README.md

 ## Project Scenario

-**ClearPath Logistics** is a small logistics company with a Head Office (HQ) and one Branch Office, connected over a WAN link, with internet access provided through a simulated ISP at HQ.
+A small company with a Head Office (HQ) and one Branch Office, connected over a WAN link, with internet access provided through a simulated ISP at HQ.
 The design requirements were:

 - Separate VLANs for Sales, IT, and Management at each site
 - Inter-VLAN routing via router-on-a-stick